amritamaz/amritamaz.github.io/_posts/2015-06-12-opencv-config.md

 ---
 layout: post
 title: Useful Cmake Flags to Turn On and Off in Your OpenCV install
 categories: [blog]
+tags:
+  - programming
 ---

 After spending a lot of quality time with many different versions and specially-configured installations of OpenCV, I have a lot of opinions and words of wisdom to share.
 If you have some priorities for what you want out of OpenCV, I have some commonly used config lines I swap in and out of my Makefile for you.